-To investigate whether the firm characteristics impact the association between females on the board and earnings management, we divided the pooled sample into two subset of data according to the leverage median.
-The first data set comprises firms that have leverage above the median and is identified as "High debt firms".
-Meanwhile, the second data set comprises firms with leverage below the median and is identified as "Low debt firms".
-To test whether the board size and number of female directors is statically difference from zero in High and Low debt firms, we applied univariate tests using T-test.
-The results of univariate tests are presented in Table VII which shows that the mean of board size for High debt firms is larger than its counterpart of Low debt firms and the mean difference is statistically significant at 0.05 percent level.
-This result is in line Coles et al. (2008); and Faleye (2007) who argue that High debt firms have larger boards compared with Low debt firms.
-However, the female FCO is significantly different from zero at 0.05 percent level for High and Low debt firms which shows that the precence of female FCO director in Low debt firms is higher than its counterparts of those companies of High debt firms.
-Table VII indicate that the mean of current discretionary accruals (CAD) is significantly different from zero at 0.01 percent and that the mean value of
+To investigate whether the firm's characteristics affect the association between females on the board and earnings management, we divided the pooled sample into two sub-sets of data according to the leverage median (see Coles et al. (2008) and Faleye (2007)).
+The first data set comprises firms that have leverage above the median and is identified as "high-debt firms", while, the second set comprises firms with leverage below the median identified as "low-debt firms".
+To test whether the board size and number of female directors is statistically different from zero in high- and low-debt firms, we applied univariate tests using T-test.
+The results of the univariate tests are presented in Table VII, which shows that the mean board size for high-debt firms is larger than its counterpart in low-debt firms; the mean difference is statistically significant at the 0.05 percent level7.
+This result is in line with the findings of Coles et al. (2008); and Faleye (2007), who argue that high-debt firms have larger boards than low-debt firms.
+However, the female FCO is significantly different from zero at the 0.05 percent level for both high- and low-debt firms, which shows that the presence of a female FCO in low-debt firms is higher than its counterpart in high-debt firms.
+Table VII indicates that the mean of Current Discretionary Accruals (CAD) is significantly different from zero at 0.01 percent, and that the mean value of CAD in high-debt firms is -0.031 compared to -0.009 in low-debt firms.
+This result suggests that high-debt firms are more likely to engage in income-decreasing earnings management than are low-debt firms.
+While the means of Cash Flow Operation (CFO), Return on Assets Ratio (ROA) and Losses (LOSS) are not statistically significant at any level, the differences between the means of firm size (SIZE), leverage (LEV), growing sales (GSALES) and market-to-book ratio (MB) range from 0.01 to 0.05 percent.

-5 The board size variable is not of our interesting and the aim of showing it is to provide evidence of whether the mean of board size is significantly different form zero for High and Low debt firms as well as to show whether High debt firms have lager or smaller boards compared to Low debt firms.
+7 The board size variable is not of specific interest and the aim of showing it is to provide evidence of whether the mean board size is significantly different from zero for high- and low-debt firms, as well as whether high-debt firms have larger or smaller boards than low-debt firms.